Deep Web (film)

 Deep Web: The Untold Story of Bitcoin and the Silk Road is a 2015 documentary-film directed by Alex Winter, chronicling events surrounding Silk Road, bitcoin and the politics of the dark web.

+Overview

 Covering the trial of Ross Ulbricht, the documentary features interviews with Wired writer Andy Greenberg and developer Amir Taaki.
 Deep Web features narration from actor Keanu Reeves.
 The film premiered at the 2015 South By Southwest film festival, and aired on the Epix network on May 31, 2015.